subgero/rest-api/README.md

-# How to create an NodeJs Rest Api with ExpressJS
+# How to create a NodeJs Rest Api with ExpressJS

 ## Before to start we need to install NVM (Node Version Manager)